Learn Classical Guitar with my Education Series

 Providing that your technique is somewhat in order, play everything.
 Get every book you can find.
 Find every explanation from pros you can hear or read.
 There are also plenty of technique books for advanced players, even my technique book can be used to the grade 10 level or beyond.

-The Bible of Classical Guitar Technique by Käppel – 245 pages of exercises and excellent text advice.
+More exercises for everything The Bible of Classical Guitar Technique by Käppel – 245 pages of exercises and excellent text advice.
 This book is large and can be tricky to organize a routine from but by the time you reach this level you’ll need advanced exercises to tackle your weaknesses and this book provides a wealth and variety of exercises for every technique.
-If you feel you’ve exhausted my technique book this is a great book to use.
+If you feel you’ve exhausted my technique book and are in need for more this is a great book.

 3 Comments